 The term "approach" refers to the methods used by an organisation to address the Baldrige Criteria Item requirements.
-Approach includes the appropriateness of the methods to the Item requirements and the effectiveness of their use.
+Approach includes the appropriateness of the methods to the Item requirements and to the organisation's operating environment, as well as how effect tively the methods are used.